 Increasing Clinical Applications Including For CT Guided Procedures

 Technological advances, and additional clinical applications and techniques have led to an increase in the use of diagnostic exams and CT-guided procedures for both inpatients and outpatients, particularly on the West Campus.
+CT diagnostic exams include imaging of the head, neck, chest, abdomen, and musculoskeletal structures, including for cancer diagnoses, and more recently, a significant number of patients for cardiac diagnoses.

-Many of the procedures that previously could only be performed on inpatients are now deemed safe to perform as outpatients due to those advances in technology which have made them minimally invasive and have eliminated the need for general anesthesia.
-CT–guided procedures include imaging of the head, neck, chest, abdomen, and musculoskeletal structures, and more recently, a significant number of patients with cardiac or cancer diagnoses.
-The Applicant asserts the because of the expanding capabilities and the length of these procedures, the need for additional capacity is evidenced by the extended wait-times for appointments, depending on the procedure, as discussed herein.
+Many of the interventional procedures that previously could only be performed on inpatients are now deemed safe to perform as outpatients due to those advances in technology which have made them minimally invasive and have eliminated the need for general anesthesia.
+The Applicant asserts that because of the expanding capabilities and the length of these procedures, the need for additional capacity is evidenced by the extended wait-times for appointments, depending on the procedure, as discussed herein.